“And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.”

-Paul lodges a strong protest against circumcision by throwing his personal authority behind it.
-The statement he is about to make, he makes with the authority of an apostle.
+Paul lodges a strong protest against the practice of circumcision by throwing his personal authority behind his affirmation.
+He makes the statement he is about to make with the authority of an apostle.

 to every man who becomes circumcised

-The words “every man” mean that Paul refers to a universal principle.
+“Every man” means that Paul refers to a universal principle.
 This applies to any man, anywhere, Jew or Gentile.
-Paul not only testifies to the Galatians, but he testifies against legalism to “every man” as a method for salvation or sanctification.
+Paul not only testifies to the Galatians but also against legalism to “every man” as a method for salvation or sanctification.

 that he is a debtor to

 A “debtor” is someone under an obligation.
 A person under the law is bound to the law.
 Christ assumed this obligation for us.
-Since Christ died for our sins, we have no obligations to keep before God.
-Christians are free from the condemnation of the law (Romans 8:1-4), so they do not have to measure up to the law on their own.
-This makes them free from the obligation to keep the law for justification or sanctification.
+Since Christ died for our sins, we have no obligation to keep before God.
+Christians are free from the law’s condemnation (Romans 8:1-4), so they do not have to measure up to the law on their own.
+This frees them from the obligation to keep the law for justification or sanctification.

 keep the whole law